-The Caltech Alumni Association's purpose is to be a relevant and impactful organization for the alumni community, current students and Caltech by helping to create a highly-connected network of alumni and current students who celebrate the unique culture of Caltech, thrive socially and professionally, and help transform the world.
-We aspire to be an organization to which all alumni want to actively contribute, every current student wants to connect with, and Caltech as a whole wants to leverage.
+The Caltech Alumni Association's purpose is to be a relevant and impactful organization by helping to create a highly connected network of alumni and current students who celebrate the unique culture of Caltech, thrive socially and professionally, and help transform the world.

-Alumni House is located at 345 South Hill Avenue

-Find out more about our programs for students and alumni at www. alumni.caltech.edu.
+Alumni House is located at 345 South Hill Avenue Find out more about our programs for students and alumni at www. alumni.caltech.edu.